tristanls/async-events/README.md

 #### emitter.removeListener( event, listener )

 Remove a listener from the listener array for the specified event.

+#### emitter.removeAllListeners( event )

+Removes all listeners for an event.
 If an event is not specified, removes *ALL* listeners

 ## Licence